Kinematify: Open-Vocabulary Synthesis of High-DoF Articulated Objects: Introduction

 Prior work has followed two main directions.
 Geometry-first approaches infer parts and joints from dense 4D sequences or multi-scan data, which achieve high fidelity but rely on controlled capture settings \cite{liu2023reart,huang2021multibodysync}.
 Program-synthesis pipelines, in contrast, predict executable descriptions directly from visual inputs \cite{real2code,articulateanything,chen2024urdformer}.
 While effective, these systems mainly target everyday objects such as laptops, bottles, and drawers, which typically contain only a few moving parts and relatively simple kinematic dependencies.
 In the context of self-modeling, related work such as AutoURDF \cite{lin2024autourdf} extends this idea to robots, recovering topology and joint types from point-cloud sequences.
 However, it presumes motion data and is largely limited to serial-chain structures, whereas high-DoF objects often exhibit multi-branched linkages.

 To address these challenges, we introduce \textbf{Kinematify}, a framework that generates articulated 3D objects from RGB images or texts.
-Kinematify generates the segmented mesh with a part-aware 3D foundation model, such as Rodin \cite{zhang2025bang}, then infers the kinematic tree using an MCTS \cite{browne2012mcts, coulom2006mcts, kocsis2006uct} objective that balances hierarchy and structural regularity.
+An overview of Kinematify is shown in Fig.~\ref{fig:teaser}.
+Kinematify generates the segmented mesh with a part-aware 3D foundation model, such as BANG \cite{zhang2025bang}, then infers the kinematic tree using an MCTS \cite{coulom2006mcts, kocsis2006uct} objective that balances hierarchy and structural regularity.
 Subsequently, it estimates joint parameters via \textbf{DW-CAVL}, a novel \textbf{D}istance-\textbf{W}eighted \textbf{C}ontact-\textbf{A}ware \textbf{V}irtual \textbf{L}inkage optimization approach.
 This approach preserves near-contact regions while penalizing collisions under virtual motion.
-The resulting description is exported to URDF and is readily convertible to formats like MJCF \cite{todorov2012mujoco} or USD \cite{liang2018gpuacceleratedroboticsimulationdistributed}.
+The resulting description is exported to URDF and is readily convertible to formats like MJCF \cite{todorov2012mujoco} or USD \cite{openusd_intro_usd_2021}.
 Our contributions are:

 \begin{itemize} \item \emph{An open-vocabulary articulated object generation framework.} Kinematify generates physics-aware articulated objects directly from arbitrary RGB images or textual descriptions, without requiring motion data, training, or pre-defined articulation priors. \item \emph{A MCTS-based kinematic tree inference approach.} We propose a search objective that encodes structural priors like hierarchy and regularity to resolve ambiguous attachments for complex, high-DoF articulated objects with multiple branches. \item \emph{A SDF-driven joint parameter estimation approach.} The DW-CAVL algorithm accurately infers revolute and prismatic joint parameters from static geometry by optimizing an SDF-based, contact-aware objective under virtual motions. \end{itemize}